sav-che/TL-2/Authors/Vivier, Jacques du {std. Vivier fictitious}.md

-> [!cite] BHL link: this entry starts at [page 763](https://www.biodiversitylibrary.org/item/103683#page/773/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 763](https://www.biodiversitylibrary.org/page/33212805) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vivier, Jacques du (1720-1793), fictitious French botanist; said to have taken part in de la Condamine's expedition to South America; sometime professor of botany and mathematics at the College of Lima, returning from Lima to Europe (embarking in Cayenne \[sic\]).
+1782.
-1782. (*==Name in the standard form is not specified==.*).
+**Abbreviated name**: *==Name in the standard form is not specified==.*

 #### Note